connorskees/connorskees.github.io/content/blog/miniz-optimization.md

 }
 ```

-This isn't perfect, but it works for our purposes right now.
-A more robust solution would elide the command line altogether and only benchmark the PNG operations themselves, but at the start we just want a rough idea of how the library performs.
+This isn't perfect, but it works for my purposes right now.
+A more robust solution would elide the command line altogether and only benchmark the PNG operations themselves, but at the start I just want a rough idea of how the library performs.

 I've made a few optimizations to improve the benchmark.
-Namely, I avoid file IO by using rust's `include_bytes!` macro, which will load the entire contents of a file into the binary at compile time instead of at runtime, and I pre-allocate the entire out buffer in order to avoid having to resize it during the benchmark.
+Namely, I avoid file IO by using rust's `include_bytes!` macro, which will load the entire contents of a file into the binary at compile time instead of at runtime, and I pre-allocate the entire output buffer in order to avoid having to resize it during the benchmark.

 I'm using [`std::hint::black_box`](https://doc.rust-lang.org/stable/std/hint/fn.black_box.html) to make sure the compiler doesn't optimize anything differently just because we aren't actually using the result of the decoding.